 Wheelchair users have the option of transferring to a seat in row D, and the wheelchair can be stored until the end of the performance by a staff member.
 If you wish to stay in your wheelchair, specially designed spaces are situated in the Lodges, and can accommodate wheelchairs 1 metre in length and 64 cm wide.A fully accessible toilet is on the foyer level of the theatre, accessed via a ramped corridor.
 Please ask a member of staff at the theatre for the exact location.
 Unfortunately the foyer bar is not accessible, although drinks can be brought to your seat during the interval.

 The theatre is fitted with a hearing loop infra-red system, and has 12 headsets available to hire for each performance.
 A £5 returnable deposit is required to use these whilst in the theatre.
 Guide dogs are allowed into the auditorium, or can be left with a member of staff at your request.Access bookings telephone line +44 (0) 344 482 5137 or access booking form

-In 1940 during the Second World War the Sondheim Theatre was hit by a bomb, destroying the front of the building and plunging it into a darkness and inactivity that was to last 20 years.
+In 1940 during the Second World War the theatre was hit by a bomb, destroying the front of the building and plunging it into darkness and inactivity that was to last 20 years.
 However following £250,000 worth of refurbishments the theatre reopened in 1959 and continued its previous success with a string of esteemed dramatic and musical productions.
-In the opening years of the 21st century it has played host to a number of innovative productions including The Hobbit, Contact, The Rocky Horror Show, Cyberjam, The Taming of the Shrew and The Tamer Tamed.
-In 2004 the musical Les Misérables transferred to the theatre following an 18-year run at the nearby Palace Theatre and has remained there ever since, overtaking Cats as London’s longest running show in the process.
+In the opening years of the 21st century, it has played host to a number of innovative productions including The Hobbit, Contact, The Rocky Horror Show, Cyberjam, The Taming of the Shrew and The Tamer Tamed.
+In 2004 the musical Les Misérables transferred to the theatre following an 18-year run at the nearby Palace Theatre and has remained there ever since, overtaking Cats as London’s longest-running show in the process.